Skip to main content

 Even if the "destructured" declaration is more convenient and readable, it's not type safe.
 Kotlin won't detect that passed type are in good orders if you have several values

-Resolving injected parameters
+Resolving injected parameters in order

 Koin graph resolution (main tree of resolution of all definitions) also let you find your injected parameter.
 Just use the usual get() function: